 "Hold on Cassie."
 I shushed her then strained to see who he was yelling at, but all I could see were the person's arms.

 "Oh.
 What's happening?"
 Cassie whispered through the phone.
 I ignored her, my eyes set on Foster's irritated glare at the unknown person.

 He was now sitting on a bed, his head rested in his hands as he leaned forward on his thighs.
 I noticed him rubbing his face, intrigued I leaned forward against the window.
-He was alone in the room, a room that seemed to be his from all the band posters hanging on the walls and the black comforter he was sitting on.
+He was alone in the room, a room that seemed to be his from all the miscellaneous band posters hanging on the walls and the black comforter he was sitting on.

 Suddenly, Foster stood up taking off his shirt as he went.

-"Maggie…?
-Please, tell me what's going on?"
-I barely heard Cassie through my pounding heart.
-I got closer to my window, captivated by him.
+"Foster.
+I can see him from my room…" I got closer to my window, captivated by him.
 Foster look to be undoing his belt but with his back to me.

 What am I doing?
 Why can't I stop looking at him?

-Foster was staring out the window.
+Foster was staring out the window he was now facing.
 His movement to take off his pants stopped.
 He tilted his head and leaned forward, peering out his window.
 Right.
 At.
 Me.

 "Shit.
 Shit.
 Shit.
 Shit," I said out loud, I didn't know whether to hide or stay still.
 Maybe he was like a T-Rex, only seeing movement.
-I stood still, determining that my room was dark enough to where he couldn't see me.
+I stood still, determined that my room was dark enough to where he couldn't see me.